wmde/wikibase-release-pipeline/docs/adr/0009-non-WMDE-release-notes.md

 ## Context

 We intend to package and release software that is not maintained by WMDE.
-For example, the Wikidata Query Service (WDQS)
+For example, the Wikidata Query Service (WDQS).

 This software comes from a variety of sources including software that is used and maintained by the WMF in Wikimedia production Wikis but also some from complete third parties.